 Nuking the Hidden State

-My old homelab was fragile.
-It started with good intentions and ended up as an overloaded Raspberry Pi running a mess of Docker containers intertwined with system dependencies.
-When something broke, restoration was a manual nightmare.
+My old homelab was an overloaded Raspberry Pi running a mess of Docker containers tangled with system dependencies.
+When something broke, restoring it was a manual nightmare.

 I wanted a proper, declarative way to manage my virtual machines and containers.
 Earlier this year, I found an article from Nijho detailing a move from Proxmox to NixOS and Incus.
-As a heavy NixOS user, I spent some time digging into his solution to see if it fit my daily needs.
+As a heavy NixOS user, I dug into his solution to see if it fit.

-Two months later, when the hardware finally arrived, I replaced the Pi with a dedicated WTR PRO.
+When the hardware finally arrived, I replaced the Pi with a dedicated WTR PRO.
 I’m running 32GB of RAM in single-channel.
-It’s a massive bottleneck for the iGPU, but I’m not handing over 200€ to a broken market for a second stick.
-Engineering is about winning within constraints, not subsidizing retail insanity.
+It’s a pain for the iGPU, but I’m not ready to spend 200€ for a second one.

 The golden rule is simple: Zero application services run on the bare metal.
 If you mix your host OS with your applications, you lose the ability to nuke and pave.
 Infrastructure must be modular.